jameshughes89/cs102/src/site/topics/queues/expand-capacity.rst

     * The array will always be contiguous from the bottom of the stack (index ``0``) to the ``top``

-* If ``expandCapacity`` was ever needed, all elements would be copied to the new array such that each element would be in the same index
+* If ``expandCapacity`` was ever needed, all elements would be copied to the new array such that each element would be in the same index as the old array

     * The element at index ``0`` in the old array would be in index ``0`` of the new array
     * The element at index ``1`` in the old array would be in index ``1`` of the new array